The Virtual Currency Regulation Review: Singapore

 In a relatively short time frame, Singapore has dynamically addressed the need to develop a regulatory framework or 'repurposing' of the current regime to deal with the regulatory concerns arising out of the offer, trade and services relating to digital tokens.

-Global market players and stakeholders have commented that the recently enacted PSA provides regulatory certainty and legislative compliance thresholds, which set apart industry participants that investors have confidence and trust to work with.71
+Global market participants and stakeholders have commented that the recently enacted PSA provides regulatory certainty and legislative compliance thresholds, setting apart those industry participants with whom investors can work with confidence and trust.71

-All of these recent developments are a positive way forward, as it shows the growing willingness by the local regulator to bring digital tokens into the regulatory fold.
+All these recent developments represent a positive way forward and show the growing willingness by the local regulator to bring digital tokens into the regulatory fold.

 1 Han Ming Ho is a partner and Josephine Law is a counsel at Sidley Austin LLP.

 2 Securities and Futures Act (SFA), Chapter 289 of Singapore.

 3 See Section 2 of the SFA read with Paragraph 1 of the Schedule to the Securities and Futures (Capital Markets Products) Regulations 2018.

 5 See Paragraph 2.1 of the DT Guide.